 More about this in How a working capital loan can help your business grow.

-You calculate your business’s working capital by taking the total of all your current assets and subtracting the total of all your current liabilities.
+The working capital calculation is simple.
+You take the total of all your current assets and subtracting the total of all your current liabilities.

 Your working capital figure will be a cash amount and can be positive or negative.